Anshul619/HLD-System-Designs/src/DesignComponents/SystemDesignGlossaries.md

 - Example - `500 transactions per second` etc.

 ## Latency
-- Latency is the time required to perform an action or to produce some result.
+- Latency is the time required to `perform an action or to produce some result`.
 - Latency is measured in units of time - hours, minutes, seconds, nanoseconds or clock periods.
 - Example - `50 secs to do a transaction`.

 ## What is TPS ( Transactions per Second )?
-- The number of things to be transmitted every second, that is, the number of transactions per second processed by the server.
+- The number of things to be `transmitted every second`, that is, the number of transactions per second processed by the server.
 - The TPS includes a message entry and a message, plus a user database access.
 (Business TPS = CAPSX per call average TPs)

 ## What is QPS ( Queries per Second )?